Zebra Danio

 Discover

-The Electric Blue Cichlid stands as one of the most striking and sought-after freshwater fish species in the aquarium…
+The Red Swordtail stands as one of the most recognizable and cherished freshwater aquarium fish in the world.
+Known…

-Gouramis represent one of the most fascinating and diverse groups of freshwater fish, belonging to the family Osphronemidae within…
+Killifish represent one of the most diverse and ecologically significant groups of small freshwater and brackish water fish, comprising…